 How to Extract BZ2 Files on Mac

-UnFox extracts BZ2 (bzip2) compressed files on Mac with drag and drop simplicity.
-Bzip2 is a compression algorithm that achieves better compression ratios than gzip at the cost of slower speed. macOS includes a command line bzip2 tool, but UnFox provides a graphical alternative with progress tracking and automatic TAR.BZ2 handling.
+Bzip2 is a compression algorithm that achieves better compression ratios than gzip at the cost of slower speed, and it remains widely used in legacy software archives, Unix backup systems, and open source project distributions from the 2000s era. macOS includes a command line bzip2 tool, but UnFox is a free unarchiver for Mac that provides a graphical alternative with progress tracking, disk space validation, and automatic TAR.BZ2 handling for extracting BZ2 compressed files with drag and drop simplicity.

 What Is a BZ2 File and How Does Mac Handle It?

-BZ2 files use the bzip2 compression algorithm, which was created by Julian Seward as an improvement over gzip for file sizes.
-Bzip2 produces smaller output than gzip for most data types but compresses and decompresses more slowly. macOS Archive Utility can decompress basic .bz2 files by double clicking, but it does not show progress feedback or handle errors gracefully.
-For TAR.BZ2 compound archives, Archive Utility may fail silently.
-UnFox handles both standalone BZ2 files and TAR.BZ2 archives with full progress tracking.
+BZ2 files use the bzip2 compression algorithm, which was created by Julian Seward in 1996 as an improvement over gzip for compression density.
+Bzip2 uses the Burrows Wheeler transform followed by Move to Front encoding and Huffman coding to produce smaller output than gzip for most data types, typically achieving 10 to 15 percent better compression at the cost of slower processing speed. macOS Archive Utility can decompress basic .bz2 files by double clicking, but it does not show progress feedback during decompression or handle errors gracefully when files are corrupted or truncated.
+For TAR.BZ2 compound archives, Archive Utility may fail silently or produce incomplete extractions.
+UnFox handles both standalone BZ2 files and TAR.BZ2 archives with full progress tracking, error reporting, and disk space validation.

 How Do You Decompress a BZ2 File on Mac with UnFox?

 Drag the .bz2 file onto UnFox.
-The app reads the bzip2 header and decompresses the file to the same directory or a custom destination.
-For TAR.BZ2 (.tar.bz2 or .tbz2) files, UnFox automatically handles both the bzip2 decompression and TAR extraction in a single operation.
-A progress bar tracks the process in real time, and UnFox validates available disk space before starting.
+The app reads the bzip2 header and decompresses the file to the same directory or a custom destination that you specify.

 Frequently Asked Questions